-Intimidator at Carowinds is a B&M Hyper coaster at Carowinds!
+Intimidator is a B&M Hyper coaster at Carowinds!
 Not to be confused with Intimidator 305 which is located at Kings Dominion in Doswell, Virginia.
 The ride is themed to Don Earnhart and the slogan for the ride is “Drivers Start Your Engine”.
 This is one of my favorite hyper coasters and I enjoy it very much!

 Intimidator is located at Carowinds, a Cedar Fair owned amusement park located in Charlotte, North Carolina.
 The cool part about this park is that it is also in part of South Carolina!
 It’s a very rare characteristic!
 Now, onto the ride: